-At 107 years old, this message in a bottle is not quite as old as the oldest message in a bottle ever found, but it is stands solidly in second place.
-Interestingly, Willard sent his message in a bottle the same year as the oldest message in a bottle ever found.
-However, Thurber found it a bit sooner than Marianne Winkler found the other one.
+At 107 years old, this message in a bottle is not quite as old as the oldest message in a bottle ever found.
+As of 2022, Thurber’s find stands in fifth place among the oldest messages in bottles ever found.
+Interestingly, Willard sent his message in a bottle the same year as the fourth oldest message in a bottle ever found.
+However, Thurber found his a bit sooner than Marianne Winkler found hers.

 Thurber’s message in a bottle lay hidden for the same century as Marianne Winkler’s 108 year old message in a bottle–through the same wars, the same cultural shifts and political developments.
 Thurber’s find predates the age of the automobile, which boggles the mind.
 The man who was president when it was sent–Theodore Roosevelt–was later carved into Mt.
 Rushmore.
 Thurber’s 107 year old message in a bottle is a tangible link to an exotically different time–a time when people traveled by steam ship, or rail, or horse, and that was about it, unless you were crazy enough to drive a Stanley Steamer “motor carriage” or something.
 The Victorian era had just ended.
 We’re talking about a long, long time ago.